-Further analysis of the UCP Peterborough data above from 2016/17 - 2018/19 shows that the most significant decline in access has been from black students, 2016/17 saw 7.6% of entrants as black, 2017/18 was 8% and 18/19 7.1%.
-While recruitment of black students in 18/19 appears to halt the upward trend it should be noted that this is broadly in line with local demographics where black groups combined represent less than 5% of the population.
-The difference between full time and part time has been further exaggerated due to the revised curriculum offer for 2019/20 as a number of part time options for study were removed due to low applications and delays in agreement by employer sponsors.
-Since 2016/17 through to 2019/20 the largest BAME group has been Asian students, and Black and Other including Mixed have had what can be described as a spikey recruitment profile.
-It should also be noted that the white population does include significant numbers of Eastern European students due to the demographics and migration patterns within Peterborough and the surrounding areas therefore the data below for 19/20 is presented split between White British, Eastern European / White Other and BAME.
+Previous analysis of the UCP Peterborough data from 2016/17 - 2018/19 showed that the most significant decline in access has been from black students, 2016/17 saw 7.6% of entrants as black, 2017/18 was 8% and 18/19 7.1%.
+While recruitment of black students in 18/19 to 20/21 appears to halt the upward trend, it should be noted that this is broadly in line with local demographics where black groups combined represent less than 5% of the population.7

+The reading of this data needs to be geographically and demographically contextualised.
+Unlike larger institutions, our cohort predominantly consists of home students and therefore, the local demographic is relevant.
+The Stamford campus is in Lincolnshire where the non-white population makes up 2.4% of the total population compared with a national non-white population of 14%.
+It should also be noted that the white population includes significant numbers of Eastern European students due to the demographics and migration patterns within Peterborough and the surrounding areas.
+For 2021 enrolments, 23% of all new students for Peterborough campus were 'Other white background'.